 Due to safety concerns, the use or display of earbuds or headphones while on campus, with the exception of use during online coursework, is prohibited.
 The use of earbuds or headphones during extra-curricular activities is up to the discretion of the activity sponsor.

 Disciplinary Actions:

-- 1st Offense: phone or ear device is confiscated AND Saturday School.
-The phone will be returned at the END of the day. - Subsequent Offenses: device confiscated AND two days ISS.
+• 1st Offense: phone or ear device is confiscated.
+The phone will be returned at the END of the session.